HL7NZ/nzf/input/pagecontent/glossary-234234.md

 MPP – Medicinal Product Pack; an NZMT concept reflecting a generic pack and its contents expressed in generic terms

-MPUU – Medicinal Product Unit of Use; an NZMT concept reflecting a specific dose-form of a generic medicine
+MPUU – Medicinal Product Unit of Use; an NZMT concept reflecting a specific dose-form and strength combination of a generic medicine

 no-action dampening – the withholding of Stockelys alerts that recommend no action (alerts that confirm there is a basis for the assertion that there is no interaction) (cf. topical dampening)